rowanmanning/rowanmanning.com/content/weeknotes/6/index.md

   * I didn't watch a single Christmas film this week, maybe I overdid it in late November :thinking_face:

   * Next week is my last week at work before I'm off for Christmas.
 I didn't intend on saving so many holiday days, but it's just how this year worked out.
 I'm feeling a bit of last week panic, mostly because I still have 12 peer reviews to write as well as making sure the more important things on my to-do list are ticked off.
-I'm need to get better at dropping things that aren't important.
+I need to get better at dropping things that aren't important.

   * I wrote "Christmas" 10 times in this weeknote.
 Goodbye :wave: I'm going for a walk.